Generic Name: alogliptin and pioglitazone (AL oh GLIP tin and PYE oh GLI ta zone)

 a history of alcoholism.

-Although Oseni may increase your risk of serious heart problems, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes with Oseni.
+Taking Oseni may increase your risk of serious heart problems.
+However, not treating your diabetes can damage your heart and other organs.
+Talk to your doctor about the risks and benefits of treating your diabetes with this medicine.